-Students who withdraw or are required to withdraw from the College and have accrued 7 or more points may be banned from the campus.
+Students who withdraw or are required to withdraw from the College may be trespassed from the campus.

 Notifications for Violations of the Alcohol and/or Drug Policy - Generally, the College notifies students' parents/guardians when an alcohol and/or drug violation occurs.
 The Family Educational Rights and Privacy Act (FERPA) allows the College to do so when students are under 21 years of age or are considered financial dependents.
 FERPA prohibits notifying a student's parents/guardians if these criteria do not apply.